*March 6, 2020 Update*

 - These stats are subject to change and the final course will be announced at the mandatory racer meeting.

-We will do OUR BEST to follow this route.
 If avalanche conditions dictate a change of course, this will be communicated to athletes via email (based on registration), through our event Facebook Page, and at the pre-race meeting.
 Please do follow these resources during the lead-up to the race and don’t be surprised by any changes.
 We will be sending out updates whenever possible!

 Because of time limitations for both volunteers (we don’t want them to freeze) and concerns with public interaction on the hill, we will have strict time cutoffs that ensure all athletes have returned to the finish line within three hours.
 For athletes registered in the Long Course, if you reach the cutoff point (announced at pre-race meeting) beyond that time, you will be directed to continue via the short course and included in those results – please don’t be offended, it means you get lunch and prizes sooner!